DanHodges/TheologicalDictionary/Atonement—its Nature.md

 # Atonement—its Nature
-Definition of Atonement—its Nature coming soon
+Definition of Atonement—its Nature coming soon.